You may have heard advertisements touting home title theft protection. Should you be alarmed about a criminal stealing your home’s title?

 We offer Identity Theft Solutions

-If you have a First Class, Preferred or Premier Checking account with FNCU, it includes identity theft solutions which comes with fully managed identity theft recovery.
+If you have a Secure or Premier Checking account with FNCU, it includes identity theft solutions which comes with fully managed identity theft recovery.
 If you find that you’ve become a victim of any kind of identity theft, or even suspect identity theft, a professional Identity Theft Recovery Advocate will personally assist you.
 They will work on your behalf to reverse the damage, no matter how long it takes.

 In addition, our identity theft solutions includes entitlement to credit monitoring, which could alert you to suspicious activity, because it checks to see if there has been any activity to any the three of the credit report companies.
 You must enroll in Credit Monitoring to start receiving alerts.